 The insights provided by Advisory Services are mostly accurate.
 Adopting this will not eliminate human efforts and will increase revenues by a good percentage.

 In the future, more transactional work will become automated for accounting, and accountants will increasingly be seen as leaders and decision-makers.
 More and more, accountants must rely on soft skills, leadership, and other traits associated with emotional intelligence.
-These skills, paired with training to leverage insight from data analysis and financial expertise, will make for successful careers in the future.
+These skills, paired with training to leverage insight from data analysis and financial expertise going accounting trends and, will make for successful careers in the future.